Biological Patents: Background & Subject Matter

 Introduction

-Biological patents protect biological inventions.
+Biological patents protect biological inventions, and are often categorized as biotechnology patents.
 Biological patents have specific rules regarding patentability of biological subject matter.
 These rules are directed towards permitting patents on altered or manufactured compounds, while preventing patents on “products of nature”.
+If you are dealing with a biotechnology patent, contact an experienced patent attorney for help.

 What are biological inventions?